 If you make these DNS changes on

 yourdomain.com directly, our landing page will take over that domain.
-Of course, if you already have a website there, you don't want that!
+Of course, you don't want that to happen if you already have a website there!

 The only time you wouldn't use a subdomain is if you want

-yourdomain.com to point directly to your ConvertKit landing page, rather than your own website.
+yourdomain.com to point directly to your ConvertKit landing page, rather than to your own website.

-NOTE: If you accidentally made DNS changes to your main domain instead of a subdomain, no worries — it's reversible!
+NOTE: If you accidentally made DNS changes to your main domain instead of a subdomain, don't worry — it's reversible!
 Just remove the records you added, and everything should go back to normal once the DNS changes propagate.

-Once your subdomain is created, return to this tutorial for the next steps.
 The process of setting up a subdomain should be covered in your hosting provider's documentation.
 (They'll be the best resource for this, as each one will have a slightly different process.)
+Once you've created your subdomain, return to this tutorial for the next steps.

 Let's get started!

 Here's the process of connecting your ConvertKit landing pages to your custom domain or subdomain.

 Click your account name at the top right of the navigation, then go to Settings > Domains.